Locked-chess-official/friendly_module_not_found_error/README.md

 It is to grade the message of the `ModuleNotFoundError`.

+## Compare
+The original message is : "No module named 'xxx.yyy.zzz'".
+After its effect:
+- If module "xxx" is not exist, it changes to "No module named 'xxx'" and give the nearly name if it exist.
+- If module "xxx" is exist but "yyy" not, it changes to "module 'xxx' has no child module 'yyy'" and give the nearly name if it exist.
+- The next is same as above.
+- If one module existed in the name is not a package, it will add the information in the message.

 ## Usage

 <del>To compile the project, it is better to define the marco below:</del>